 Once you know which ports your laptop has and which inputs your monitors have, the next thing you need to do is ensure you have the correct cables.
 Don’t forget to get two in any combination you may need, whether that’s two HDMI or DisplayPort cables, one of each, or any other configuration.

-Ready to learn how to set up dual monitors with a laptop?
+Ready to learn how to connect two monitors to a laptop?
 Here are three methods you can use.

-1. How to Use Two Monitors with a Laptop Using Multiple Ports
+1. How To Connect Two Monitors to a Laptop Using Multiple Ports

 - Determine which ports your laptop has.

 - Gather the cables you need.
 If you have an HDMI port and a Thunderbolt port, for example, get one cable for each!
-Ensure you have the adapters you need, if you need them.
+Ensure you have the adapters you need.

 - Make sure your monitors are plugged into a power source and turn them on.